 Once you have accessed your Program Evaluation/Degree Audit, use this helpful guide to understand the different components and track your progress toward graduation.

 Program: Shows the program/major you selected on your admissions application.
 If you are accepted to or currently enrolled at Hawkeye and want to change your program/major, you will do this by logging into your Admissions account.

 Catalog: This indicates the year you started your program.
 It lists the classes required to complete your degree at the time you started your program/major.
 You will complete the courses required for your catalog year, so keep this year as a reference point when reviewing program materials like suggested sequence of study, course cost, printed tracking sheets, or other materials distributed by your program.

 Active Registration Restrictions: This can prevent you from registering for classes or graduating.
 These include, but are not limited to:

 - Library Hold

 Program Status: Indicates your overall progress through the program of study.

 - In Progress: You’re working towards your degree, but haven’t completed or registered for all the program requirements.
 Do not submit a graduation application with this status.
 Register for all the program requirements first, then recheck your program evaluation.
-Contact your advisor or department secretary with questions.
+Contact your advisor or department administrative assistant with questions.